 Why is critical thinking difficult?Critical thinking can be challenging for many managers for a variety of reasons.
+After all, managers are one of the most essential units for the team’s success.
 The presence of these difficulties in critical thinking makes it essential for us to focus on the causes of these difficulties to overcome them and become better critical thinkers.
 Following are some of those reasons.

 - It requires effort: Critical thinking requires a conscious effort to analyze information, evaluate arguments, and make logical and informed decisions.
 This can be mentally taxing and time-consuming.